-Air and climate pollution are serious issues occurring today, yet US states are spending billions of dollars on what what is effectively is a big bet that battery electric trucks will someday replace aging diesel trucks.
+Air and climate pollution are serious issues occurring today, yet US states are spending billions of dollars on what is effectively a big bet that battery electric trucks will someday replace aging diesel trucks.

-It is unknown if and when battery electric trucks will be commercially ready, viable and affordable.
+It is unknown if and when battery-electric trucks will be commercially ready, viable and affordable.

 RNG-Powered Trucks Are the Most Cost-Effective Solution

 May 8, 2018.
-Six trucking firms operating in the ports of Los Angeles and Long Beach are deploying trucks powered by Cummins Westport (CWI) near-zero ISXL2n engines, and fueled with Clean Energy Fuel Corp.
+Six trucking firms operating in the ports of Los Angeles and Long Beach are deploying trucks powered by Cummins Westport (CWI) near-zero ISXL2n engines and fueled with Clean Energy Fuel Corp.

-Pacific 9 Transportation will soon deploy 20 other RNG-powered trucks in addition to their grant-funded ultra low-nox trucks.
+Pacific 9 Transportation will soon deploy 20 other RNG-powered trucks in addition to their grant-funded ultra-low-NOx trucks.

-The ports of Los Angeles and Long Beach enacted the latest version of their CAAP in November 2017, which adopts far reaching strategies to further reduce air emissions and support California’s vision for more sustainable freight movement.
+The ports of Los Angeles and Long Beach enacted the latest version of their CAAP in November 2017, which adopts far-reaching strategies to further reduce air emissions and support California’s vision for more sustainable freight movement.

-Thanks to the efforts of six progressive harbor trucking firms that are demonstrating with today’s near-zero emission natural gas trucks, that the US can slash transportation emissions immediately and cost effectively.
+Thanks to the efforts of six progressive harbor trucking firms that are demonstrating with today’s near-zero emission natural gas trucks, that the US can slash transportation emissions immediately and cost-effectively.

 The result has been that:

 Clean Energy is the largest provider of natural gas fuel for transportation in North America, fueling over 46,000 vehicles each day at over 530 fueling stations throughout the